Skip to content

 Admin123!@#

-During initialization, all image seed data is loaded into the database by default, but by default only debian and alpine related version images are enabled.
-This is to avoid user choice paralysis caused by too many enabled images.
+During the initialization process, all image seed data is loaded into the database by default, but by default only debian and alpine related version images are enabled.
+This is to avoid user selection difficulties caused by too many enabled images.

-If you need additional types of images, you need to search and enable them by type, architecture, and version in the system image management interface under administrator privileges.
+If you need additional types of images, you need to search by type, architecture, and version in the system image management interface under administrator privileges and enable them.

-Please immediately change the default administrator username and password after initialization, and disable or delete the default enabled test user.
+After initialization, please immediately change the default administrator username and password, and disable or delete the default enabled test user testuser.
 This can be done in the administrator's user management page.